scottyunho/scottyunho/README.md

 -->

-I'm currently trying to learn as much as I humanly can!
+Currently trying to learn as much as I humanly can!

-Because of this, I'd love to connect and hear about any insights over on [LinkedIn](https://www.linkedin.com/in/scottyunho/)! :)
+I'd love to connect and hear about any insights over on [LinkedIn](https://www.linkedin.com/in/scottyunho/)! :)